 - Topic-specific terminology

-- How the asylum procedure works
+- How the asylum process works

-- The residence status in detail
+- Residence statuses in detail

 - Family reunification